andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - Instance ID, AMI ID, security groups, etc.
     - The endpoint is always accessible from within the instance at http://169.254.169.254/latest/meta-data/.
     - User data endpoint (/latest/user-data/): Only contains user-specified startup scripts, not IP info.
+  - AMIs are regional ---> can be copied and used in another region

 - ASG (Auto scaling groups):
   - An Auto Scaling group can contain EC2 instances in one or more Availability Zones within the same Region